SiyiP/linked-blog-starter-md/12 Psych/FPC Introduction to the Mental Status Exam_A Alkis.md

 		how are you thinking?
 		3 elements
 		- linearity = does one thoguht lead to the next?
-			- flight of ideas bipolar dz = quickly framing thought - challenging to follow
+			- f<mark style="background: #FFF3A3A6;">light of ideas bipolar dz = quic</mark>kly framing thought - challenging to follow
-				- mostly logical in terms of connectedness to the previous sentence but the topic repeatedly and quickly changes.
+				- mostly <mark style="background: #FFF3A3A6;">logical in terms of connectedness to the previous sentence but the topic repeatedly and quickly changes. </mark>
-				- there IS a thread but shifts too fast in topic
+				- there IS <mark style="background: #FFF3A3A6;">a thread but shifts too fast in topic </mark>
-			- loosening of association - stuck on a paragraph... can't follow how someone cme to the 2nd 2 thougths from the 1st 2 .
+			- lo<mark style="background: #FFF3A3A6;">osening of association - stuck on a paragr</mark>aph... can't follow how someone cme to the 2nd 2 thougths from the 1st 2 .
 				- no topical connction bt statemetns or connection isn't a logical one
 		- organization = are thoughts arranged logically in a way that's ez understood?
 			- must rudimentary -
-			- word salad, clang association (not making sense but statements based on rhyme/alliteration of wors)
+			- w<mark style="background: #FFF3A3A6;">ord salad, clang association (not</mark> making sense but statements based on rhyme/alliteration of wors)
 			- signitificantly disordered thoughts at this level.
-		- goal direction = do statements have a purpose and are meaningful
+		- <mark style="background: #FFF3A3A6;">goal direction</mark> = do statements have a purpose and are meaningful
 			- first thing to go in the <mark style="background: #FFF3A3A6;">most complex function... circumstantial -> tangential</mark>
-			- circumstantial = going the long way, giving a lot of infrmation, a bit long-winded.
+			- cir<mark style="background: #FFF3A3A6;">cumstantial = going the long way, giving a lot of infrmation, a bit long-winded</mark>.
-			- tangential will be following the threat but will show some other things that aren't related to the purpose insight ability to recognize pathology + how it impacts life judgement
+			- tangential will be f<mark style="background: #FFF3A3A6;">ollowing the threat but will show some other things that aren't related to the purpose</mark>
+	insight
+		ability to recognize pathology + how it impacts life judgement